 In short, I agree with all the high praise I’ve seen doled out to this movie over the years.
 In her first starring role, Audrey Hepburn gives a breathtaking performance as the princess.
 From her mental breakdown due to the strain, all through her day of fun, and back to being a princess, it was a pure thrill to see!
 I definitely would say that she earned that Oscar!
 And while I’ve never really felt one way or the other about him, Gregory Peck did well, too.
 I know I enjoyed seeing his character trying to fake the interview with his boss (who obviously knew he was lying through his teeth), and, while his intentions weren’t the best to start, he gradually came around, even though it cost him.
 And it was fun seeing Green Acres star Eddie Albert here, too (even though he is almost unrecognizable with that beard)!
 Of course, all the Italian scenery certainly helps sell the movie as well.
 Seriously, this is a great film, and one I would most certainly recommend!

-This movie is available on Blu-ray from Paramount Studios as part of their Paramount Presents line.
+This movie is available on Blu-ray from Paramount Pictures, either individually as part of their Paramount Presents line or as part of the Audrey Hepburn 7-Movie Collection.
 The movie has been remastered from a 4K transfer, and it looks great!
 Seriously, this new Blu-ray is the best way to see this wonderful movie, and I would heartily recommend it!!

 Film Length: 1 hour, 58 minutes